Ethernet Interfaces

 The following is an example of a

-file where a number of local servers
+hosts file where a number of local servers

 have been identified by simple hostnames, aliases and their equivalent Fully Qualified Domain Names (FQDN's).